Applications to be the 2018-2019 U.S. Youth Observer to the United Nations are now open. Apply here by Sunday, April 29, 2018.

 Are you the next Youth Observer?

 Do you have what it takes to be the next U.S. Youth Observer to the UN?
-UNA-USA is looking for a dynamic and internationally-engaged young American to fill the role of diplomat for the 2017-2018 year.
+We are looking for a dynamic and internationally-engaged young American to fill the role for the 2018-2019 year.
 Qualified individuals are:

 - Talented writers, capable of digesting lots of information and quickly turning around blog posts to inform other youth.

 - Team players, willing to work with multiple stakeholders to tell the story of the UN.

 - Intellectually curious and able to have meaningful conversations with high-level individuals.

 - Experienced public speakers who are enthusiastic about engaging with young Americans.

 - Digitally engaged and tech-savvy, with a knack for communicating online in creative and effective ways.